MUNICIPALITY OF MONDOLFO

 Tourist office, Via Garibaldi 1

-Recipes starring a legume such as beans and the Adriatic Sea the blue fish, the brodetto.
-The flavors are exalted by the oil and the colli mondolfesi wine.
-Spaghetti with red tuna sauce and anchovies are the local interpretation of the typical Italian dish.
+Traditional recipes are based on a legume such as beans and Adriatic Sea blue fish, the brodetto.
+The flavors are exalted by the local oil and by the colli mondolfesi wine.
+Spaghetti with red tuna sauce and anchovies are the local interpretation of the typical Italian dish and is celebrated during a popular Festival, the “Spaghettata”, on the first Sunday after Easter.

 COUNTRY HOUSE PER BACCO